Could you kindly forward your bank account details so we can transfer your prize money?

 Tru Dowling, 2024

-I am honoured and excited to win the Phillipa Holland Poetry Award for 2024 for my poem Two Canticles It was announced in the Fellowship of Australian Writers Eastwood/Hills Poetry Competition, Saturday afternoon 3rd August 2024 on a Zoom meeting to avail us all shortlisted candidates to come together from all over Australia.
+I am honoured and excited to win the Philippa Holland Poetry Award for 2024 for my poem Two Canticles It was announced in the Fellowship of Australian Writers Eastwood/Hills Poetry Competition, Saturday afternoon 3rd August 2024 on a Zoom meeting to avail us all shortlisted candidates to come together from all over Australia.
 Thank you to the judges and hard working organisers Carolyn Eldridge-Alfonzetti and Frances moon

 I had two poems Shortlisted for the selection, Two Canticles and Ungraspable.